BrendanNolan/Smart_Ptr/README.md

 block.
-This simplifies most of the methods in the Smart_Ptr class in comparison with the methods in the Ptr class; for example, the appropriate copy constructor for the Smart_Ptr class is the compiler-defined shallow copy (though in order to obey the rule of three, we write the definition of the Smart_Ptr copy constructor rather than allowing the compiler to define it silently).
+This simplifies most of the methods in the Smart_Ptr class in comparison with the methods in the Ptr class; for example, the appropriate copy constructor for the Smart_Ptr class is the compiler-defined shallow copy (though in order to obey the rule of three, I write the definition of the Smart_Ptr copy constructor rather than allowing the compiler to define it silently).